MIDFIELDR/midfieldr/README.md

 undergraduates at 12 institutions from 1987–2016
 [(link)](https://midfieldr.github.io/midfielddata/).

-The midfielddata data dictionaries are a subset of the MIDFIELD dictionaries.
+For members of MIDFIELD partner institutions: The midfielddata data dictionaries are a subset of the MIDFIELD data dictionaries.
 When creating the midfielddata sample data set, some MIDFIELD variables were omitted and some were re-coded to preserve confidentiality.
 In general, however, scripts written for the midfielddata sample data set will work for the MIDFIELD population data set.

 ## Installation

 The data package is too large for CRAN, so it is stored on GitHub in a drat repository.
 Installation takes time; please be patient and wait for the Console prompt \> to reappear.

-Installation must be in the order
-shown: install midfielddata before midfieldr.
+Installation must be in the order shown: install midfielddata before midfieldr.

 ``` r
 install.packages("midfielddata", repos = "https://MIDFIELDR.github.io/drat/", type = "source")